Priscilla Hancock CooperBoard Co-Chair

 Rationale and Readiness:

-Goal III: Innovate in Research, Teaching, and Service
+Goal IV: Innovate in Service

 Rationale and Readiness:

-Goal IV: Establish Our Brand
+Goal V: Establish Our Brand

 We will establish a brand to showcase our uniqueness and impact.